TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR922-1A is signed AR722-1A on US165, which is the only signage viewable on GMSV

+AR933-1 and AR933-2 are signed at AR9 & AR5, respectively, but imagery is too blurry to determine if they are signed -1/-2 or -1A/-2A

 **To be determined:**

 AR43 in OK (westward bend along OK20): AR43 is concurrent with OK20 along state line, but bends west for some distance to be totally within OK, so should have points where it crosses state line; no corresponding state-line points exist in OK20 file